Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 ~~~~~~~~~~

 The UltraQC container is based on the `Node container <https://hub.docker.com/_/node>`_
-to compile all Javascript scripts and the `Gunicorn Flask container <https://hub.docker.com/r/tiangolo/meinheld-gunicorn-flask/dockerfile>`_
+to compile all Javascript scripts and a Python container with Uvicorn
-providing Gunicorn, Flask and UltraQC preconfigured for production deployments.
+providing FastAPI and UltraQC preconfigured for production deployments.
-The `Gunicorn Flask <https://hub.docker.com/r/tiangolo/meinheld-gunicorn-flask/dockerfile>`_ container
-is also the one spinning up the final server.

 Pulling the docker image from dockerhub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~